Authentic Lessons for 21st Century Learning

 Explore

-Gather the supplies for the lab and go to slide 16.
-Pass out copies of the You’re Stressing Me Out Lab Instructions and the You’re Stressing Me Out Lab Handout.
-Read the introduction aloud to review the three types of stressors that students will demonstrate.
+Move to slide 16 and distribute the You’re Stressing Me Out Lab Instructions (attached) and the You’re Stressing Me Out Lab handout (attached).
+Read the introduction aloud as a class to review the three types of stresses that the students will perform.

 At the end of the activity, have students use compressional stress to take the small soap remains that they have left and smash them together.
 Tell students that this is how sedimentary rocks are formed.